driskell/log-courier/README.md

 editor and look for `#subjectAltName = IP:1.1.1.1`, remove the pound prefix, set the IP address, and run `make selfsigned` again.*

-A genkey utility can also be found in 'bin' when ZMQ support is built.
-This utility will generate CurveZMQ key pair configurations for you.

-### LogStash 1.4.x Integration

-The log-courier program can then be found in the 'bin' folder.

-A genkey utility can also be found in the 'bin' folder when ZMQ support is built.
-This utility will generate CurveZMQ key pair configurations for you.

 ## Command Line Options

 The log-courier command accepts the following command line options.